christophknabe/akka-crawl/README.md

 * Throttle the crawling, when the average scan times get longer and longer (more than 5 seconds)
 * Report how many `ScanPage` commands were in the mailbox of the `CrawlerManager` actor, when it received the `PrintFinalStatistics` command.
-* Use framing according to http://doc.akka.io/docs/akka-http/10.0.9/scala/http/implications-of-streaming-http-entity.html#consuming-the-http-response-entity-client- in order to split the response stream at each `href=`
+* Move ahead to Scala version to 2.12.